 It is an approach which recognises that to help local people to develop the skills and confidence employers are looking for we all need to work together at a local level to provide the best possible services to those who need them most utilising No One Left Behind and UK Shared Prosperity Funding to achieve this.

-At this point in time £500,000 is available to commission through the competitive grant programme to enhance employability provision in West Dunbartonshire for 2024-25.
+At this point in time we have between £500,000 and £700,000 available to commission through the competitive grant programme to enhance employability provision for parents in West Dunbartonshire for 2024-25.
+We will also look to support bids for Stage 4 and Stage 5 support for NOLB eligible residents.

-Applications must be submitted by noon on Wednesday 5th June 2024.
+Applications must be submitted by Noon on Friday 26th July 2024.

 Delivery Timescales and Key Milestones